sofiewallin/cv-application/README.md

 #### TypeScript

-Configurations for TypeScript are made in `tsconfig.json`.The TypeScript-application exist in `src/ts/`.
+Configurations for TypeScript are made in `tsconfig.json`.
+The TypeScript-application exist in `src/ts/`.
 The application entry point is `App.ts` which adds three modules that can be found in `src/ts/modules/`.
 The modules uses models (`src/ts/models`) to consume the API.

 #### Sass